 Every insurance policy has a specific process for billing medical services for reimbursement through claims.
 Failing to comply with the same is a sign that increases the risk of insurance claim rejection, which in turn triggers a costly appeal and resubmission process.

 Since each policy is unique, it’s imperative that you review key submission details before making a claim.
-The typical medical practice generally needs to set aside at least four or five hours each week for reviewing policy requirements and changes — it’s a good idea to have a single staff member function as the claims compliance person with responsibility of staying up to date on new billing issues.
+The typical medical practice generally needs to set aside at least four or five hours each week for reviewing policy requirements and changes — it’s a good idea to have a single staff member function as the claims compliance person with the responsibility of staying up to date on new billing issues.
 There are plenty of resources to help.

-It also wouldn’t hurt to have an impartial medical and coding billing expert claims to make sure there aren’t any structural problems in how you are submitting bills.
+It also wouldn’t hurt to have an impartial medical coding and billing expert claims to make sure there aren’t any structural problems in how you are submitting bills.

 Feeding Incorrect Coding

-This is another huge error which majority of the practitioners as well as health specialists fails to perform.
+This is another huge error which the majority of the practitioners as well as health specialists fails to perform.
 Medical coding errors are the number one reason why claims are rejected, accounting for eight out of every ten denials.
 Just about every physician has wrongly transposed a CPT or ICD-10 code or inserted the wrong two-digit modifier at some time or another and insurance companies are quick to let you know you if you did something wrong.

 Reducing coding errors is a huge part of the medical billing process.
 With the confusing ICD, CPT or HCPCS codes and pick up any of your diagnosis code and your procedure code can go a long way toward eliminating errors.
 If the system is cloud-based, new billing codes and protocols will update automatically, ensuring that the practice never uses outdated codes.